 This example is modeled on a basic foraging scenario discussed by Simon (1956), but is reflected in many similar models that study how some organism (e.g., a simple robot) explores and exploits an initially unknown environment (e.g., a grid-world offering both rewards and risks).

-This may be a toy scenario, but allows distilling some key elements that are required for addressing basic questions of rationality.
+Although this may be a toy scenario, it allows distilling some key elements that are required for addressing basic questions of rationality.
 For instance, the scenario is based on a conceptual distinction between an organism and its environment.
 As the organism can be simple or complex — think of an ant, a human being, or an entire organization — we will refer to it as an agent.
 Given some goal, the agent faces the problem of “behaving approximately rationally, or adaptively, in a particular environment” (Simon, 1956, p.
 130).

-Note that the conceptual distinction between agent and its environment is helpful, but not as simple and straightforward as it seems.
-For instance, perceptions of environmental states, memories of past events, and cues or traces left by earlier explorations may all be important sources of information — but are they part of the agent or of its environment?
-Researchers from artificial intelligence and the fields of embodied and distributed cognition would state that the boundaries are blurred.
-Additionally, from the perspective of any individual agent, other agents are part of the environment.
-But from their perspectives, the category labels are reversed.
+The conceptual distinction between agent and its environment is helpful, but not as simple and straightforward as it seems.
+For instance, perceptions of environmental states, memories of past events, and cues or traces left by earlier explorations may all be important sources of information — but are these information sources part of the agent or of its environment?
+Researchers from artificial intelligence and the fields of embodied and distributed cognition have argued that the boundaries are blurred.
+Additionally, the status of the category labels “agent” vs. “environment” is a matter of perspective: From the perspective of any individual, all other agents are part of the environment.